myfear/ejq_substack_articles/README.md

-# Enterprise Java and Quarkus (EJQ) — Source Code for Substack Articles
+# The Main Thread (formerly EJQ) — Source Code for Substack Articles

-This repository contains the source code and hands-on examples for the [Enterprise Java and Quarkus](https://myfear.substack.com/) Substack publication by [Markus Eisele](https://twitter.com/myfear).
+This repository contains the source code and hands-on examples for the [The Main Thread](https://www.the-main-thread.com/) Substack publication by [Markus Eisele](https://twitter.com/myfear).

+For the past half year, this publication has operated under the banner Enterprise Java and Quarkus (EJQ).
+If you’ve been with me on that journey, you’ve seen more than 150 tutorials, walkthroughs, and hands-on projects.
+Each grounded in code and practical implementation.
+The new name “The Main Thread” reflects a broader purpose.

+Just like the main thread in a program coordinates and executes the core logic, The Main Thread ties together the ideas, tools, and decisions that move enterprise software forward.

 If you're working in enterprise software with Java, Quarkus, Jakarta EE, and cloud-native platforms, this is your launchpad for modern development.

 ## 📰 About the Publication

-[**EJQ on Substack**](https://myfear.substack.com/) is a curated collection of technical articles, guides, and deep dives focused on helping developers and architects:
+Welcome to [The Main Thread](https://www.the-main-thread.com/) — your strategic companion for navigating the evolving world of enterprise Java, software architecture, and AI-infused systems.

 - Build fast, cloud-native apps with **Quarkus**
 - Secure microservices with **Vault**, TOTP, and secrets management